Curie–von Schweidler law: Overview

 where $\Gamma\left(n\right)$ is the Gamma function.
 Effectively, this relationship shows the power law expression to be equivalent to an infinite weighted sum of Debye responses which is mathematically correct but not quite useful for the purpose of modelling and simulation.
 Interestingly, the power-law nature of the Curie–von Schweidler law motivated the birth of the fractional capacitor in electrical modelling and in describing anomalous dielectric behaviour.
 The fractional capacitor displays an interplay between a resistor and capacitor for values of $n$ lying between $0$ and $1$.

-The Curie-von Schweidler law corresponds to the time domain current response of the main dielectric models, such as the Cole-Cole_equation, the Cole-Davidson_equation, and the Havriliak–Negami_relaxation, for small time arguments.